IntelliTect/Coalesce/docs/pages/modeling/model-components/methods.rst

 Instance methods generate the members above on the TypeScript ViewModel.

 The instance of the model will be loaded using the data source specified by an attribute :csharp:`[LoadFromDataSource(typeof(MyDataSource))]` if present.
 Otherwise, the model instance will be loaded using the default data source for the POCO's type.
-If you have a :ref:`Custom Data Source <CustomDataSources>` annotated with :csharp:`[DefaultDataSource]`, that data source will be used.
+If you have a :ref:`Custom Data Source <DataSources>` annotated with :csharp:`[DefaultDataSource]`, that data source will be used.
 Otherwise, the :ref:`StandardDataSource` will be used.

 |